yuanqing/markdown-interpolate/README.md

 > Interpolate the output of shell commands into Markdown

-- Useful for inlining entire files (eg. `cat foo.md`) or inserting dynamically-generated documentation (eg. `ts-node bar.ts`) into Markdown
+- Useful for inlining entire files (eg. `cat file.md`) or inserting dynamically-generated documentation (eg. `node script.js`) into Markdown

 ## Usage